Delhi govt prepares 9-point action plan to prevent fires at landfill sites: Gopal Rai | Science-Environment

 - India

-The Arvind Kejriwal government has prepared a nine-point action plan to prevent incidents of fire at landfill sites which includes a ban on the entry of ragpickers and the construction of peripheral roads for fire tenders, Environment Minister Gopal Rai said on Thursday.
+The Arvind Kejriwal government has prepared a nine-point action plan to prevent incidents of fire at landfill sites in the national capital, which includes construction of peripheral roads for fire tenders and a ban on entry of ragpickers, Environment Minister Gopal Rai said on Thursday.

 Rai said officials of the Delhi Pollution Control Committee and the Municipal Corporation of Delhi were asked to study a system installed in Mumbai to capture methane from the rotting waste and replicate it in the national capital to prevent fires at landfill sites.